tmorin/ceb/packages/ceb-messaging-adapter-purify/README.md

 [![api](https://img.shields.io/badge/-api-informational.svg)](https://tmorin.github.io/ceb/api/modules/_tmorin_ceb_messaging_adapter_purify.html)

 > The package is part of the `<ceb/>` library.
-> It provides an adapter for the Purify library.
+> It provides an adapter of Gateways which integrates Purify types.

 ## Install